misdoro/JavaNodeSwDoc/source/deploy.rst

 *	**limit_processes** = N - limit maximum output processes count in document to N, "-1" disables the limit.

-*	**selfcheck_interval** = N interval in seconds between service availability self checks.
+*	**selfcheck_interval** = N interval in seconds between the node availability self checks.
-	First check is initiated after the first request to /VOSI/availability endpoint.
+	First check is initiated upon the request to /VOSI/availability endpoint.
-	Background checks allow more accurate tracking of "upSince", "backAt" and "downAt" time attributes.
+	Background checks allow the accurate tracking
+	of "upSince", "backAt" and "downAt" time attributes.

-*	**database_plug_class** = *org.vamdc.database.builders.ClassName*
+*	**database_plug_class** = *org.vamdc.database.tap.OutputBuilder*
-	Class name for builder implementing org.vamdc.tapservice.api.DatabasePlugin interface It is instantiated on tapservice startup and all communication between framework and builders go through it.
+	The name of the class implementing the *org.vamdc.tapservice.api*.**DatabasePlugin** interface.
+	An instance of that class is created on the web application startup.
+	Methods of this class are invoked to construct a response for the incoming request.

 *	**dao_test_class** = *fully.qualified.apache.cayenne.dao.Object*
-	class name for self availability checking,
+	The name of a Cayenne DAO class, used for the node availability checking.
-	it must be the table with more than 10 records.
+	A table behind that class should have more than 10 records.
-	May be omitted, but then availability endpoint won't work properly.
+	This option may be omitted but in that case the availability endpoint will not work properly.

 *	**xsams_id_prefix** = *DBNAME*
 	Prefix for XSAMS library id generator org.vamdc.xsams.util.IDs, used to produce all XML